I have a love/hate relationship with running hills.

 Your body needs time to adapt to the hills.
 Like everything else in running, too much too fast can result in injury.
 Shin splints are especially common for runners who hit the hills too often too soon.

 Hills can be deceptive.
-Since the pace you’ll be running in the hills might be super slow, you may not then feel like you ‘deserve’ rest.
+Since the pace you’ll be running in the hills might be super slow, you may not feel like you ‘deserve’ rest.

 Do it anyway.